 “Because charitable gifts like Lampkin’s and Susie’s are so important to our programs and to our student-athletes, we plan to express our gratitude by naming an entrance gate at Vaught-Hemingway Stadium in their honor as well as the Quarterback Room in the new Manning Center,” Carter said.
 “We greatly appreciate their support and their strong desire to see our players continue to compete at the national level.”

 This multi-purpose donation is the latest of many gifts the Buttses have made to the university.
-Most recently, the couple gave $1 million to support health care at the Blair E. Batson Hospital for Children at the University of Mississippi Medical Center in Jackson.
+Most recently, the couple gave $1 million to support health care at Children’s of Mississippi at the University of Mississippi Medical Center in Jackson.

 “When we visited the children there, it absolutely left fingerprints on our heart,” Susie Butts said.
 “Those nurses and doctors do so much for those children, and they work so hard.